Zambia suspends 48 opposition MPs for snubbing president’s speech - Nigeria Today

 Zambia suspends 48 opposition MPs for snubbing president’s speech

-Zambia’s parliament has suspended 48 opposition lawmakers for boycotting a speech by the president, widening a political rift that has alarmed rights groups.
+ZAMBIA’S parliament suspended 48 opposition lawmakers on Tuesday for boycotting a speech by the president, widening a political rift that has alarmed rights groups.
 Parliament’s speaker barred the United Party for National Development (UPND) politicians from taking their seats for 30 days, a move that banned them from the building and stopped their pay.
-Their party,…
+Their […]

-The post Zambia suspends 48 opposition MPs for snubbing president’s speech appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share